krzksz/phCompile/README.md

 ```

 ## Directives
-Directive are objects responsible for compiling provided `DOMElement` using given `Scope` data. ngPhCompile comes with some default `Directive` objects that correspond with standard AngularJS directives.
+Directive are objects responsible for compiling provided `DOMElement` using given `Scope` data. phCompile comes with some default `Directive` objects that correspond with standard AngularJS directives.
 Those objects must extend `Directive` object to be accepted by `PhCompile`.

 ##Contribute
 You are welcome to contribute your own improvements and ideas.
-If you have any issues and feature ideas please post them at [project's issues page](https://github.com/krzksz/ngPhCompile/issues).
+If you have any issues and feature ideas please post them at [project's issues page](https://github.com/krzksz/phCompile/issues).

 ##Contact
 If you would like you can contact me or follow via Twitter [@krzksz](https://twitter.com/krzksz).